jaymcgavren/presentations/teaching/lightning-talk.md

 ## Use Understandable Motivating Examples

-Other stuff you have to understand to get that example:
+Other stuff the reader has to understand to get that example:

 * `http.Get`
 * HTTP headers